-Maryland is celebrating the year of the woman in 2022.
-To celebrate, we are taking a look at the roles women played on the C&O Canal.
-Much of the canal’s history focuses on men, but Karen Gray, the C&O Canal National Historical Park’s volunteer historian, pieced together information on the canal’s women.
+To celebrate Women’s History Month we are taking a look at the roles women played on the C&O Canal.
+Much of the canal’s history focuses on men, but thanks to the late Karen Gray, the C&O Canal National Historical Park’s former volunteer historian, we have this information on the canal’s women.

 Most of our canal women appear in oral histories, newspaper reports, C&O Canal Company reports, and secondary sources from the period of 1903-1923, which appears to be the primary period of family boating.